 Food product labels are one category where "the image is critical" when selling your products.
 Food products always look more enticing when the product label displays a high-quality photo of the contents or ingredients contained in the product.
-The quality of a food label can directly affect not just how consumers view your presentation, but also affect their perception of the quality of the product inside.
+The quality of a specialty food label can directly affect not just how consumers view your presentation, but also affect their perception of the quality of the product inside.

 This is where digital label printing really excels.
 We use only the best digital presses available, and the results are truly phonomenal.
 With traditional printing, it's difficult (if not impossible) to produce photo-quality images, due to the complexity associated with the many colors and shades in a typical photo - but with Digital printing the sky is the limit.

-Versioning: Label Printing For Your Whole Lineup
+Versioning: Food Label Printing For Your Whole Lineup

-Not only can you combine brilliant images in your product labels, but you can also combine many "versions" of similar products into a single run (as long as the labels are the same size and shape), saving substantial money in the process.
+Not only can you combine brilliant images in your food product labels, but you can also combine many "versions" of similar products into a single run (as long as the labels are the same size and shape), saving substantial money in the process.
 For example, if your product comes in 4 different flavor variations, we could print 1,000 labels for your most popular flavor, and 500 labels for each of the other three flavors - for a grand total of 2,500 labels.
 This approach achieves significant cost savings, and the 4 designs can even use completely different content and colors.

 Durable Product Labels

 Another aspect of presentation for food products on the retail shelf is how well the product labels stands up to wear and tear, plus normal usage over the entire product life.
 No one wants to have their labels peeling off at any point, let alone before the product has even sold.
 It is important to take these factors into consideration.
 At Wizard Labels, our "baseline" label material is a polypropylene stock (not paper like so many other label printers), which definitely enhances both the visual appeal and the longevity of the labels when subjected to normal usage.